GrayPeely/Fox-Survivors/README.md

 https://olorin-fox.itch.io/fox-survivors

 # Controls :
-WASD for movement
+Arrow Keys for movement
 Esc Key for pause menu
 Left click to interact with menu ui elements
 E to interact with chests

 # Credits :
 The music is "Emerald Spacesuits" by Googolplexian60 on pixabay.